-I’m a children’s author with a need to blather on now and then, so why not share it with the world, right?
+I’m an author and an editor with a need to blather on now and then, so why not share it with the world, right?

 I have always lived in Saskatchewan.
 I was born in Regina and have lived in Pilot Butte, Meadow Lake, Prince Albert, Creighton, and Saskatoon and now live in Martensville.